trallard/TLJH-azure-button/README.md

    --plugin git+https://github.com/voila-dashboards/tljh-voila-gallery@master#"egg=tljh-voila-gallery&subdirectory=tljh-voila-gallery"
 ```

-and update the `scriptLocation` parameter accordingly when deploying your littles JupyterHub.
+and update the `scriptLocation` parameter accordingly when deploying your littlest JupyterHub (in the details form asfter you log into your Azure account).
 For the above example:

 ```sh
 https://raw.githubusercontent.com/trallard/TLJH-azure-button/feature-plugins/scripts/custom_install.sh